Clarivate Plc (CLVT) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for CLVT is $13.09, which is $3.04 above than the current price.
-The public float for CLVT is 555.44M, and at present, short sellers hold a 5.56% of that float.
-The average trading volume of CLVT on March 21, 2023 was 6.59M shares.
+The average price point forecasted by analysts for Clarivate Plc (CLVT) is $13.09, which is $3.54 above the current market price.
+The public float for CLVT is 555.44M, and currently, short sellers hold a 5.56% ratio of that floaft.
+The average trading volume of CLVT on March 24, 2023 was 6.50M shares.

 CLVT’s Market Performance